baetheus/fun/README.md

 functional started as an exploratory project in late 2020 to learn more about higher kinded type implementations in TypeScript and to assess how much effort it would take to port fp-ts to a Deno-native format.
-Through that process it became clear that the things I had learned could serve as both a useful tool and as a learning resource in and of itself.
+Through that process it became clear that the things I had learned could serve as both useful tools and as a learning resource in and of itself.
 At various times functional has used multiple hkt encodings, type class definitions, and implementation methods.
 Some of the key history moments of functional are in the hkts history.
 Specifically,